Proto-Athabaskan language: Tone

 In the above table, the symbol v represents a monomoraic reduced vowel, the VV represents a bimoraic full vowel, and the V a monomoraic full vowel in a syllable nucleus whose second mora is '.
 The R represents a sonorant, the S a fricative, the T a stop or affricate, and the ' a glottalization of the preceding segment.

-Note that nearly all languages that developed tone have also lost syllable-final ejectivity, retaining only the glottalized sonorants and bare glottal stops in that position.
-(Syllable initial ejective stops and affricates are of course retained.)
+Nearly all languages that developed tone have also lost syllable-final ejectivity, retaining only the glottalized sonorants and bare glottal stops in that position.
+However, syllable-initial ejective stops and affricates are generally retained.

 Morphology

 Because obvious similarities in morphology are prevalent throughout all of the languages in the Athabaskan family, Proto-Athabaskan has an extensive reconstructed proto-morphology.
 Like all Athabaskan languages, it is morphologically complex.

 Verb template

-Keren Rice (2000) offers a "Pan-Athabaskan" verb template that characterizes the complexity of verb morphology in the proto-language and the daughter languages.